mahekaggarwal17/Sahayak/README.md

 - Bash and OpenSSL for the scripts in `server/`
 - An Android device or emulator with microphone support
 - An Agora account with access to Conversational AI
-- A development tunnel provider; the included helper supports Cloudflare Tunnel or ngrok
+- A development tunnel provider; the included helper supports Cloudflare Tunnel, ngrok, Tailscale Funnel, and LocalTunnel

 The commands below assume a macOS or Linux shell.
 On Windows, run the backend scripts from WSL or an equivalent Bash environment.